Radiographer

 You need an honours degree in radiography (SCQF Level 10).

-Qualifications that show understanding of health and wellbeing such as Skills for Work Health and Social Care (SCQF Level 6) would also be of use for some basic knowledge.
+Qualifications that show understanding of health and wellbeing such as Skills for Work Health and Social Care (SCQF Level 6) could be useful.

 to pass a medical examination